 The award is a beautiful custom-made Frabel glass sculpture personally designed by her husband, Gary Kennedy.
 Rita’s family, Gary, Elizabeth, and Michael Kennedy, have helped us to carry on her legacy by initially sponsoring and presenting this annual Award.
 The Kennedy’s contribution is very special and we are honored to have had them be a part of the Georgia Chapter.
 The award not only represents the accomplishment of the recipient but also represents its namesake.
 The Frabel is an established and strong oak tree that appears to be blowing over in the wind.
 This is meant to represent Rita’s strength through her long battle with Cancer.
 The tree has thirty-four branches on it because that was Rita’s age when she left us far too early.
 Finally, there is a single frosted flower which represents her beauty.
 Rita, herself, was presented with the first Rita Kennedy Award before her passing and it remains on display in the Kennedy household today, more than two decades later.
-It is presented at the Sponsor/Volunteer banquet/luncheon at the end of the year when all prior recipients are also recognized.
+It is presented at the Awards Luncheon at the end of the year when all prior recipients are also recognized.

 Rita Kennedy proudly served as the Chapter’s first Executive Director and she served in that capacity until she passed away from her long and relentless battle with cancer.
 Without her limitless and spirited devotion to CAI and its members, we would not be where we are today.
 Rita was the wheel from which all of our spokes emerged.